 You can even eschew burgers and sandwiches altogether with Five Star Burger’s selection of salads: Shanghai Chicken Salad (Asian and field greens, almonds, green onions, water chestnuts, crispy rice noodles, sprouts, sesame seeds and a spicy peanut dressing), Caesar Salad (Romaine hearts, garlic croutons, shaved Parmesan cheese), BLT Salad (crisp lettuce and diced tomato, applewood smoked bacon, Provolone cheese and a spicy Rojo Ranch dressing) or you can have a side Caesar salad with your burger or sandwich if you desire.

 Aside from the side Caesar salad, available extras include French fries, sweet potato fries, a mixed “cart” of fries, a half order of fries, coleslaw and green chile on any menu item.
 To wash it all down, you can opt for Pepsi products or fresh-squeezed lemonade, black leaf iced tea, raspberry iced tea, organic free trade coffee or shakes (chocolate, vanilla or strawberry) made with all-natural Breyer’s ice cream.
+You’ll want a mixed cart of fries with your burgers.
+A mix of standard French fries and sweet potato fries served on a fine mesh colander basket with butcher paper atop.
+They go especially well with Five Star’s unique green chile mayo (all chile used by the restaurant is Hatch chile).

 7 June 2014: The shakes are thick and delicious, made with real ice cream cold enough to give you “brain freeze” (an ice cream headache), but so good you won’t want to stop.
 Dreyer’s ice cream is renown for its slow-churned process which makes it more rich and creamy than other ice creams.
 The chocolate is chocolatey and velvety smooth, like a premium semi-frozen chocolate milk.
 Alas, the salted caramel is somewhat cloying with little of the salt influence discernible.